ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE_

 **Image Description:**
-The image displays the word "REDUCATE_" in uppercase letters on a black background.
-The letter "R" is highlighted in green, while the rest of the letters ("EDUCATE_") are in dark blue or black.
+The image shows the word "REDUCATE_" in uppercase letters.
+The first letter "R" is in a greenish-yellow color, while the rest of the letters are in dark blue or black.
+The word ends with an underscore.
 ```
 ![Image 2](page2_img2.jpeg)